-Prerequisite: Successful completion of Intro to Family & Consumer Sciences Grade Levels: 9, 10, 11, 12 Credit: 1/2 unit - one semester This course focuses on the developmental theories and best practices in early care and education focusing on prenatal development and the physical, cognitive, social, and emotional growth of children ages birth to three.
+This course focuses on the developmental theories and best practices in early care and Prereauisite: Successful completion of Intro to Family & Consumer Sciences education focusing on prenatal development and the physical, cognitive, social, and Credit: 1/2 unit - one semester emotional growth of children ages birth to three.
 Students will be introduced to the Illinois Early Learning Guidelines and career opportunities in the early care and education field.
 The career focus will be on working with children and families in the early stages of human development.